davidedg/polygon-node-notes/README.md

 This feature is optional, if you do not want it, just do not create the ancient symlink and adjust the ancient path accordingly in the config.toml file.

 \
-Download Bor snapshots (this might take days and lots of space ...[how much?](./get-snapshot-dl-sizes.md))
+Download Bor snapshots (this might take days and lots of space ... [how much?](./get-snapshot-dl-sizes.md))

     tmux
     bash snapstream.sh -n mainnet -c bor -d /mnt/ssd/bor/snapshot -t /mnt/tmpdrv/bor-snap -v true -z true -k false